inferanetwork/install-scripts/README.md

 Copy and paste the following commands into your command line and press enter to install your Infera Node.

-Note: The current Linux build is only for Linux + Intel chips, AMD chips will be added shortly

 ### Apple M Series

 ```